LeoLemmetyinen/hello-world/README.md

 Hi gangsters

-My name is Leo and i love McDonalds and  elokuvia
+My name is Leo and i love McDonalds and movies
-My favorit thing in the world is money
+My favorite thing in the world is money